Authors: ANURAG MAZUMDAR*,

 Session Type: Virtual Paper

 Start / End Time: 3:05 PM / 4:20 PM

 Room: Virtual 37

 Presentation File: No File Uploaded

-This politics of identity plays out as more numbers of people, hitherto marginalized from the labor market, seem to be enrolling in a discourse of entrepreneurialism and individuation (signaling a difference) simultaneously with the advancement of a masculinist discourse of digital service platforms (signaling business-as-usual).
+This politics of identity plays out as more numbers of people, hitherto marginalized from the labor market, seem to be enrolling themselves in a regime that propagates a discourse of entrepreneurialism and individuation (signaling a difference) simultaneously with the advancement of an aggressive and masculinist discourse of technology start-ups and digital service platforms (signaling business-as-usual).